 Python thus appears to be winning out over R in terms of machine learning work, language unity, and linked data structures, as was confirmed too by a post comparing Python and R from a professor of computer science at the University of California, Davis.

-Python’s Scikit-learn package is a machine learning library that is useful for classification, regression, and clustering algorithms.
-This includes random forests and gradient boosting.
+4. Scikit-learn is a machine learning library in Python that is useful for classification, regression, and clustering algorithms, including random forests and gradient boosting.

-New machine learning libraries are being developed continuously and will no doubt give cause to using Python for data science.
+7. New machine learning libraries are continuously being developed and will give more reasons to use Python for data science.

 5. Python’s Data Visualization Has Caught Up to “R”

-Python’s foundational Matplotlib 2D plotting library offers strong publication quality graphic and visualization options such as histograms, power spectra and scatterplots, and with minimal coding.
+• Python’s foundational Matplotlib 2D plotting library offers strong publication-quality graphic and visualization options, such as histograms, power spectra, and scatterplots, with minimal coding.

 Python’s achievements on this last Data Visualization frontier, versus “R”, are fueling its growth.